Samuel-2626/django-lang/article.md

 bases = (parler.models.TranslatableModel, models.Model)
 ```

 > There happens to be a minor [issue](https://github.com/django-parler/django-parler/issues/157) found in django-parler that we just resolved.
 Failing to do this will prevent migrations from applying.
-TODO: can you provide a link to the issue?

 Next, apply the migrations: